krishaamer/green-filter-research/research/literature/sustainability.md

 -   @marialuisfernandesRealityCheckIndustrial2023 EU has legislation in
     progress to curb industrial emissions.

-**Design Implications**: *People live in the polluted areas are so used to it.
+**Design**: *People live in the polluted areas are so used to it.
 What app to wake them up?
 “You live in a highly polluted area.
 Here’s the TOP 10 companies causing pollution.
 Here’s what you can do.”*

 ### Disasters {#disasters}